-This class is designed to reinforce and strengthen writing and reading skills and prepare for the English 11 EOC Writing and Reading test.
+This class is designed to reinforce and strengthen writing and reading skills and prepare for the English 11 EOC Writing test.
 It is targeted for the student who failed the 8th grade Writing or Reading SOL, maintained a "D" in English 8, English 9, and English 10.
 These scores (or results) indicate that the student is reading far below grade level and has not mastered any test-taking strategies.
 With this class as well as English 11, the student has reinforcement for necessary skills required for the EOC test.
 The class is only open to juniors and seniors who have not passed one of the 2 tests.
+Prepares students for the Writing Workkeys assessment.